kgateway-dev/kgateway/docs/content/reference/cli/glooctl_cluster_unregister.md

 ### Synopsis

-Unregister a cluster to the Gloo Federation control plane.
+Unregister a cluster from the Gloo Federation control plane.
 Unregistered clusters can no longer be targeted for discovery and configuration.
 This will not delete the cluster.
+Additionally, this will not delete the service account, cluster role, and cluster role binding created on the remote cluster during the cluster registration process.

 ```
 glooctl cluster unregister [flags]